 The following are required components of She Leads OHIO, and will also be marked on advertising with the She Leads OHIO logo:

-- COVID-19 Response: For the 2020-2021 academic year, Running Start's Elect Her will be replaced with "Future President" (see Women's Center calendar of events for more information) and the Women in Graduate School Day Conference will be replaced by the ACE Women's Network Ohio conference.
+- COVID-19 Response: For the 2020-2021 and 2021-2022 academic year, Running Start's Elect Her will be replaced with "Future President" (see Women's Center calendar of events for more information) and the Women in Graduate School Day Conference will be replaced by the ACE Women's Network Ohio conference.
 Prior to COVID-19: Running Start's Elect Her OR The Women in Graduate School Day Conference.
 Elect Her is offered annually in the fall semester; this 4.5-hour training covers skills such as how to mobilize a constituency, how to craft a message, and how to speak confidently and present oneself as a candidate.
 Through Elect Her, we encourage women to run for student government; however, this program delves into transferable skills that can be used in any professional situation.
 The Women in Graduate School Day Conference is offered once a year in the Spring semester and is an all-day conference that focuses on personal and professional development for those interested in graduate school or currently in graduate school.
 Participants are required to attend the full program of either in order to count towards completion of She Leads OHIO.

 - Stay out of your own way: How gender stereotypes threaten our success (Introductory) OR Lifting Women Up: Cultivating Influence to Achieve Your Goals (Intermediate).
 Stay Out of Your Own Way is a one-hour workshop that will help participants examine the language that they use to communicate their confidence level.
 We will highlight the ways in which women have traditionally been socialized to undersell their skills, and develop new ways of speaking about ourselves.
 Lifting Women Up is a 1.5 hour workshop that will help participants articulate the internal and external barriers, including sexism and other intersecting forms of oppression, that hold us back from achieving our goals.
 We'll develop strategies to enable us to identify our personal board of directors, cultivate allies, and develop influence.